 Penny also has regular contact with a Reward consultant, “The Reward consultant is our main contact for our recent exercise around job evaluation, she has been great— she certainly knows her stuff.
 We’ve been very impressed with her level of knowledge and she’s helped us understand the system.
 We have been really pleased with the support we have received, the evaluation we have is a good package and I’d certainly recommend it to people who need assistance with their pay & reward schemes.”

 “I would recommend working with Croner, I’m hoping we can continue working proactively with each other.
-We’d like to expand on our current usage of the Simplify system and work with Croner to see how the system can best benefit us as we move forward with the self-service element.”
+We’d like to expand on our current usage of the online management system and work with Croner to see how it can best benefit us as we move forward with the self-service element.”

 Do you have any questions?